Updated 1 July 2012 ***Be sure you ask at Immigrations about your visa as rules and fees seem to change often. ***

 - Go to the Mesa de Partes first.
 When you're walking towards Immigrations, you'll see that the Peruvians go to the right, you go to the side door on the left.
 You'll have to show either a passport or CE to get in.
 If you have bags, they'll make you open them so they can check them.
 Simple things, like renewing your CE, take about 2 working days.
 More complicated things, like when you get your visa for the first time, can take a couple weeks to a couple months.
 When you come back, go to the third floor.
 All foreigners do their paperwork on the third floor.

-- Ten: Smile.
+- Smile.
 Remember it’s not too bad; if you think that it’s difficult for you, look at the line to get Peruvian passports.

 Just a tip: if you know any Peruvians you can trust, give them a power of attorney and pay them a proportionate fee to act as your tramitador.
 I tried one of the above tramitadores and he quoted $280.00.
 I can only imagine they are used to charging expats who don't know any better but I guesstimated that a tramitador charging those fees working full time could earn over $5000 a month, which for unskilled admin is exorbitant to say the least.